-Dog killed in early morning house fire on Leonidas Drive
+House damaged, dog killed after fire on Leonidas Drive

 Latest Weather Blog

-BATON ROUGE - Crews were called to an early morning house fire in Baton Rouge.
+BATON ROUGE - A house is considered to be a total loss after an early morning fire in Baton Rouge.

-The fire was reported just after 4 a.m.
-Monday in the 13000 block of Leonidas Drive.
+Around 4 a.m. firefighters were called to a blaze at a home in the 12100 block of Leonidas Drive.
+At the scene, authorities found the house fully involved in flames.

+Authorities say no one was home at the time and firefighters had to use force to enter the home.
 According to sources, a dog died as a result of the house fire.

+The fire was considered under control around 4:33 a.m., fire officials said.
+There was minor exposure damage done to the house next door.

-The cause of the fire wasn't immediately made available.
+The cause of the fire is undetermined at this time.

 More News